How Do I Stop My Teeth From Staining?

 - Stop smoking

 - Limit stain-causing foods and drinks like curry, wine, and tomato sauce.
 Rinse your mouth with water within 30 minutes after eating or drinking these stain-causing foods

 - Get your teeth professionally cleaned every 6 months

 - Consult your dentist about a professional tooth whitening treatment

 Are teeth naturally white?

-Yes and no. Every tooth surface is covered with enamel, which has a naturally white hue.
-However, the underlying dentin layer of your teeth has a more yellowish, brownish, reddish, or greyish color, and this underlying color determines the shade of your teeth.
+Yes and no. Every tooth surface is covered with enamel, which has a natural white hue.
+However, the underlying dentin layer of your teeth has a more yellowish, brownish, reddish, or grayish color, and this underlying color determines the shade of your teeth.
 When the enamel on your teeth breaks down and thins out, this darker hue shows through.

 What causes teeth to stain?

 Tooth discoloration is often the result of the foods you eat.
 Acidic foods and beverages are often to blame.
 In fact, coffee stains on teeth are one of the most well-known culprits.
 But tooth stains can develop from a variety of causes, including the medications you take, your genetics, and the natural aging process.
 We can help you understand the underlying causes of your stained teeth.

 Not necessarily.
 Many people have stained teeth that are perfectly healthy.
 On the flip side, many people with poor dental health have perfectly white teeth.
 Additionally, tooth discoloration can sometimes be genetic.
 Without evaluating your individual dental health and health history, there’s no straightforward answer to this question.